isabella232/rtos-docs-pr.pt-pt/rtos-docs/netx-duo/netx-duo-ftp/chapter3.md

 ## <a name="nxd_ftp_client_connect"></a>nxd_ftp_client_connect

-Ligue-se a um servidor FTP com suporte IPv6
+Ligação a um servidor FTP com suporte IPv6

 ### <a name="prototype"></a>Prototype